Size-biased permutation of a finite sequence with independent and identically distributed terms: Asymptotics of the last fraction of the size-biased permutation

-We now state a Glivenko-Cantelli-type theorem which applies to size-biased permutation of finite deterministic sequences.
-Versions of this result are known in the literature \cite{bnw, holst, gordon83, rosen}, see discussions in Section \ref{sec:history}.
+We now state a Glivenko--Cantelli-type theorem which applies to size-biased permutations of finite deterministic sequences.
+Versions of this result are known in the literature \cite{bnw,holst,gordon83,rosen}, see discussions in Section~\ref{sec:history}.
 We offer an alternative proof using induced order statistics.